Did you split with someone lately?

 - Taught The Power Of Loving Yourself

-Another realization that enveloped me during therapy was that I got depressed because I relied too much on someone else to give me happiness.
+Another realization that enveloped me during counseling was that I got depressed because I relied too much on someone else to give me happiness.
 Instead of improving my intrapersonal relationship, I merely focused on pleasing the ex.
 Hence, when the man left, I was beside myself and unsure of how to move forward.
 “Self-love is important to living well.
 It influences who you pick for a mate, the image you project at work, and how you cope with the problems in your life.” says Deborah Khoshaba Psy.D.

 Counselors, fortunately, can teach the importance of putting your needs before others.
 In the toughest moments of your life, after all, you may have no one to depend on but yourself.
 It will then be ideal for mental stability always to love and pamper yourself often.

 - Insisted That I WasMore Than Enough

 Being left behind by someone you assumed you’d spend forever with can undoubtedly make anyone feel inadequate, regardless of the ex’s reasons.
 It is entirely devastating and unfortunate.
 You ideally tried and gave him everything, but the guy still did not choose to stick with you.
 Yes, the feelings resulting from that won’t be effortless to accept.

 Despite that, some of the treatments administered by counselors aim to boost your confidence level.
 They bring your strengths to the surface and help you overcome your weaknesses.
 You’ll be able to confront your demons as well, which can be an exhausting yet fulfilling job.
 In the long run, you may realize how valuable you are as an individual even without your friends, family members, and counselors confirming it.